Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

 \subsection{Unsupervised optical flow estimation}

-We next evaluate whether $\ff$ encodes spatiotemporal information in the scene that arises from the motion of underlying edges and textures.
-Unsupervised optical flow estimation is a good downstream task for this purpose.
-Optical flow estimation for RGB images is usually performed by enforcing brightness consistency across successive frames \cite{ma2004invitation}.
-This technique is difficult to use for event data due to sparsity and noise \cite{shiba2024secrets}.
-Existing works, therefore, use deblurring losses on raw events \cite{zhuetal,Shiba22sensors}, supervision \cite{eraft}, or RGB-based frame-based matching \cite{evflownet} to work around this issue.
-We instead develop an unsupervised procedure for estimating optical flow from event data that enforces brightness constancy on our $p$-channel $\ff$.
+We next evaluate whether $\ff$ represents motion in the scene.
+Optical flow in RGB data is typically estimated by enforcing brightness consistency across successive frames \cite{ma2004invitation}.
+This is difficult for event data due to sparsity and noise \cite{shiba2024secrets}.
+Existing workarounds use deblurring \cite{zhuetal,Shiba22sensors}, supervision \cite{eraft}, or RGB-based matching \cite{evflownet}.
+In this section, we develop an unsupervised procedure to estimate optical flow by enforcing brightness constancy on $p$-channel $\ff$ features.